House of Medici: 15th century (1400s)

-In 1433, the Medici additionally benefited from the discovery of vast deposits of alum in Tolfa.
+In 1433, the Medici benefited from the discovery of vast deposits of alum in Tolfa.
 Alum is essential as a mordant in the dyeing of certain cloths and was used extensively in Florence, where the main industry was textile manufacturing.
-Before the Medici, the Turks were the only exporters of alum, so Europe was forced to buy from them until the discovery in Tolfa.
+Before the Medici, the only exporters of alum were Ottoman merchants, so Europe was forced to buy from them until the discovery in Tolfa.
 Pius II granted the Medici family a monopoly on the mining there, making them the primary producers of alum in Europe.

 In 1433, the Albizzi managed to have Cosimo exiled.

-The next year, however, in 1434, a pro-Medici Signoria (civic government), led by Tommaso Soderini, Oddo Altoviti, and Lucca Pitti, was elected and Cosimo returned.
+The next year, however, in 1434, a pro-Medici signoria, led by Tommaso Soderini, Oddo Altoviti, and Lucca Pitti, was elected and Cosimo returned.
 The Medici became the city's leading family, a position they would hold for the next three centuries.
 Florence remained a republic until 1537, traditionally marking the end of the High Renaissance in Florence, but the instruments of republican government were firmly under the control of the Medici and their allies, save during intervals after 1494 and 1527.
 Cosimo and Lorenzo rarely held official posts but were the unquestioned leaders.

 Three successive generations of the Medici—Cosimo, Piero, and Lorenzo—ruled over Florence through the greater part of the 15th century.
 They clearly dominated Florentine representative government without abolishing it altogether.
 These three members of the Medici family had great skills in the management of so "restive and independent a city" as Florence.
 When Lorenzo died in 1492, however, his son Piero proved quite incapable of responding successfully to challenges caused by the French invasion of Italy in 1492, and within two years, he and his supporters were forced into exile and replaced with a republican government.

 Piero de' Medici (1416–1469), Cosimo's son, was in power for five years (1464–69).
 He was called "Piero the Gouty" because of the gout that pained his foot and led to his death.
 Unlike his father, Piero had little interest in the arts.
 Due to his illness, he often stayed at home bedridden.

 Lorenzo de' Medici (1449–1492), called "the Magnificent", was more capable of leading and ruling a city, but he neglected the family banking business, which led to its ultimate ruin.
 To ensure the continuance of his family's success, Lorenzo planned his children's future careers for them.
 He groomed the headstrong Piero II to follow as his successor in civil leadership; Giovanni (future Pope Leo X) was placed in the church at an early age; and his daughter Maddalena was provided with a sumptuous dowry to make a politically advantageous marriage to a son of Pope Innocent VIII that cemented the alliance between the Medici and the Roman branches of the Cybo and Altoviti families.